3. 5. 2023

 Borrowed from Albert Einstein’s quote, while it’s a good idea to try to do things as quickly as possible with minimal effort, there’s a line in the sand that needs to be drawn.
 And it’s called table stakes functionality.
 If you are familiar with the Kano prioritization model, you know that users expect certain basic functionality to get a certain job done.

-We got our first hand experience of seeing the table stakes requirements in action when we tested the first prototype of the mobile menu.
-This prototype enhanced with only very little additional functionality compared to the original menu.
+We got our first-hand experience of seeing the table stakes requirements in action when we tested the first prototype of the mobile menu.
+This prototype is enhanced with only very little additional functionality compared to the original menu.
 And let us tell you, it tanked!
-People were missing information, didn’t understand the context of certain words and all-in-all, told us we had to be better!
+People were missing information, didn’t understand the context of certain words, and all-in-all, told us we had to be better!

 Getting more specific in UX design will help you win

 Marketers and copywriters often play around with wording, texts, or brand names.
 Even though it sounds exciting and original, it may not necessarily work from a usability perspective.

 In our case, it feels natural and part of the brand to work with the word “expert”.
 However, when tested, those unfamiliar with the service weren’t clear on what the word meant.
 ‘Is it a customer service agent?
 Or an interior designer?’
 Just this one word created confusion and controversy.

 We learned that making the UX writing and copy more specific, usually results in easier navigation, better understanding, and reduced friction.